domus123/astrocp/README.md

 # Server side

-The astro brains hold the job of receiving sensoring data from multiples clients and do all the heavy math.
+The astro brains hold the job of receiving sensoring data from multiples clients and do all the heavy math and real-time planning.

 # client side